Battle of Chesma: Significance

-The Battle of Chesme was fought on the same day as the land Battle of Larga.
+The Battle of Cheshme was fought on the same day as the land Battle of Larga.
 It was the greatest naval defeat suffered by Ottomans since the Battle of Lepanto (1571).
 This battle inspired great confidence in the Russian fleet and allowed the Russians to control the Aegean Sea for some time.
-The defeat of the Ottoman fleet also speeded up rebellions by minority groups in the Ottoman Empire, especially the Orthodox Christian nations in the Balkan peninsula, who helped the Russian army in defeating the Ottoman Empire.
+The defeat of the Ottoman fleet also sped up rebellions by minority groups in the Ottoman Empire, especially the Orthodox Christian nations in the Balkan peninsula, who helped the Russian army in defeating the Ottoman Empire.

 After this naval victory, the Russian fleet stayed in the Aegean for the following five years.
 It returned to Çeşme twice more during this time to bombard it.
 Historians still debate the rationale for the Russian military focus on this small fort town while there were many other more strategic targets along the Aegean coast.

 Due to the Ottoman defeat, fanatical Muslim groups proceeded to massacre c.
 1,500 local Greeks in nearby Smyrna.

 Catherine the Great commissioned four monuments to commemorate the victory: Chesma Palace and Church of Saint John at Chesme Palace in St Petersburg (1774–77), Chesma Obelisk in Gatchina (1775), and Chesma Column in Tsarskoe Selo (1778).